Miscellaneous Questions #19

 Q. How much does using a Ransom Rest decrease group size when testing handguns?

 A. The answer depends a lot on the skill of the shooter.
 When used with revolvers or fixed barrel pistols the accuracy you get from the rest is pretty much dependent on the ammunition.
-However, when used with autopistols the results can be less than what one would like unless the pistol is fitted very tightly which can effect reliability.
+However, when used with reciprocating slide autopistols the results can be less than what one would like unless the pistol is fitted very tightly which can effect reliability.
 Due to small random displacements in the slide/barrel on the frame the group size can increase because the pistol is aligned by the frame.
 Frequently autopistols will show better accuracy fired over a sandbag or off hand by a good shooter using the sights than from a Ransom rest.

 Q. Who invented the "Foster" shotgun slug?

 A. The Foster slug was invented by a Karl Foster around 1931.
 It is characterized its deep hollow base design which places the center of mass very near the tip of the slug, much like a badminton shuttlecock.
 If the slug begins to tumble in flight, body drag will tend to push the slug back into straight flight.
-This gives the Foster slug stability and allows for accurate shooting out to ranges of about 75 to 100 yards, depending on the barrel Most Foster slugs also have "rifling" that consists of thin fins pressed into the outside of the slug.
+This gives the Foster slug stability and allows for accurate shooting out to ranges of about 75 to 100 yd, depending on the barrel Most Foster slugs also have "rifling" that consists of thin fins pressed into the outside of the slug.
 Contrary to popular belief, these fins do not impart any spin to the slug as it travels through the air, because the slug's passage through the air pushes a shockwave ahead of it that creates a vacuum on the side of the slug, where the fins are located.
 The actual purpose of the fins is to allow the slug to safely be swaged down when fired through a choke, although accuracy will suffer when such a slug is fired through tighter chokes.
 While designed for smooth bore barrels they can be used in rifled barrels but lead greatly.

 Q. How can I make "sub-sonic" ammo?

+Because of the friction of jacketed bullets it is very easy to get a bullet stuck in a rifles bore with very light subsonic loads.
 The easiest method to get subsonic rifle ammunition is to us a full weight cast bullet and the appropriate charge, making what is basically a duplication of the old "guard" cartridges.
 If you have to use jacketed bullets they should be lubed either with a dry film lube or be moly-coated to reduce friction.

 Some general guidelines are...